noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4 W Bibliography.md

 While the individual studies and figures referenced clearly demonstrate the same trend, when compared against each other there was significant deviation in their values.
 ![[Pasted image 20240910211625.png]]

-<div style="color:grey; font-size:16px;font-family:Arial">Figure 8: CO2 emissions over various load cycles (g/km) (Argonne National Laboratory Transportation Technology R&D Center, 1999; Brear, 2016; Larsen & Westbrook, 2012)</div>
+<div style="color:grey; font-size:16px;font-family:Arial">Figure 10: CO2 emissions over various load cycles (g/km)</div>

-Figure 8 clearly demonstrates this and shows that even for the same fuel, the amount of $CO_2$ per kilometre varied significantly.
+Figure 10 clearly demonstrates this and shows that even for the same fuel, the amount of $CO_2$ per kilometre varied significantly.
 For example, E10's value varies by over $117 g/km$ with Figure 1 having the largest value, and Figure 7 having the smallest.
 This is likley due to 3 main factors.
 The first factor is the differences in vehicle used during testing.
 (Argonne National Laboratory Transportation Technology R&D Center, 1999) did not list a motor vehicle and aimed for an average value.
 (Brear, 2016) utilized a Holden GCG Captiva 7, a mid sized SUV.
 (Larsen & Westbrook, 2012) utilised a Ford Focus 1.8 Duratec Flexi-fuel, a mid sized hatchback.
 All of these vehicles have significant variance in their weight, engine type, aerodynamics and overall efficiency.
 The second factor is the lack or direct, quantified results.
 All quantities were visually estimated using figures and graphs from the study, many of which were unlabelled.
 This introduced significant uncertainty and could have contributed to inaccuracy.